-On October 11, 1876, it was proposed by Bishop Carman that a ladies college be established in the prospering town of St. Thomas.
-In 1877, the planners called the new school, "St. Thomas Ladies College" until it was formally named "Alma College" by Sheriff Colin Munroe who wanted to name it to honour the passing of his late wife Alma Munroe and also their daughter, Mrs. J.D.
-(Alma) Munroe Duffield.
+Then in 1876, Bishop Carman proposed that a ladies college be built in the prosperous town of St. Thomas.
+The name was set to be "St. Thomas Ladies College", but was immediately changed to "Alma College" by Sheriff Colin Munroe, to honour his late wife and daughter, both named Alma.

 MAY 28, 2008:

-UPDATE: MARCH 11, 2005: Sadly, the plans by Alma Heritage Estates Corporateion for Alma College to be turned into luxury retirement suites has been cancelled.
-The building is, once again, sitting vacant and abandoned.
-To read more about this, see the article on the top right above entitied "Retirement community plan goes off rails"
+UPDATE: MARCH 11, 2005: Plans by Alma Heritage Estates Corporation to turn the building into luxury retirement suites has been cancelled.
+The building is again abandoned.
+To read more about this, see the article on the top right above entitled "Retirement community plan goes off rails"

-In October 29th, 1976, during an official ceremony to procliam Alma College as a provincial historic site, an unforgettable address came from Dr. Flora Sifton, the former principal of the college, who breifly outlined the history of Alma:
+On the day of October 29 in 1976, a ceremony was held to proclaim Alma College as a historic site.
+During this an unforgettable speech came from Dr. Flora Sifton, the former principal of the college:

 Ghost of Angela